 According to the 2010 estimates of the Pew Research Center, 7% of the population is Christian; 4% is Muslim; 1% follows traditional animistic beliefs; and 2% follow other religions, including Mahayana Buddhism, Hinduism, and East Asian religions.

-Following the 2010 elections, reforms were implemented in Myanmar, leading to an improvement in the country's foreign relations, particularly with Western nations.
+Following the 2010 elections, Myanmar's foreign relations, particularly with Western nations, have markedly improved.

 In 2010, as part of the leaked diplomatic cables, Myanmar was suspected of using North Korean construction teams to build a fortified surface-to-air missile facility.